-Basic idea here is to provide a physical barrier to prevent wetting of clusters, which is the condition for many fungal disease developments.
-In some countries, grapes are grown under a cover (Fig. 2), but with a high cost.
+The basic idea here is to provide a physical barrier to prevent the wetting of clusters, which is the condition for many fungal disease developments.
+In some countries, grapes are grown under a cover (Fig. 2), but at a high cost.
 Assuming it is similar to building a simple frame high tunnel, it will be approximately $1.50-$2.50 per square foot .
 Even if we cover only 1/3 of the area where grape canopy occupies, the cost will be $27,780 - $36,360 per acre (acre = 43,560 sq ft).
-An acre of wine grape yield 3-5 tons of fruit, and a ton of fruit ranges from $1,000-$3,500 , thus, each year, the revenue will be $3,000 to $17,500 per acre, but the price of high yielding cultivars is more likely to be at a lower end of the price range, thus, a revenue of $17,500 is very unrealistic.
-Unless you have highly productive vine that can be sold in high price, another capital investment may not be feasible.
+An acre of wine grape yield 3-5 tons of fruit, and a ton of fruit ranges from $1,000-$3,500 , thus, each year, the revenue will be $3,000 to $17,500 per acre, but the price of high yielding cultivars is more likely to be at a lower end of the price range, thus, the revenue of $17,500 is very unrealistic.
+Unless you have a highly productive vine that can be sold at a high price, another capital investment may not be feasible.
 Plus, we lack information on how these over-the-trellis umbrellas can actually reduce wetting of clusters, or the adverse effects due to the lack of light penetration to the canopy.

-Therefore, our proposed approach is the use of paper bags (Fig. 3) or umbrella (Fig. 4) to individually protect grape clusters.
-These bags and umbrellas are made out of water resistant paper, designed to fit grape cluster, easily applicable with an embedded wire, with small holes for ventilation and water drain, and expected to last for a whole season (Hosino Inc., Niigata, Japan).
+Therefore, our proposed approach is the use of paper bags (Fig. 3) or umbrellas (Fig. 4) to individually protect grape clusters.
+These bags and umbrellas are made out of water-resistant paper, designed to fit grape cluster, easily applicable with an embedded wire, with small holes for ventilation and water drain, and expected to last for a whole season (Hosino Inc., Niigata, Japan).
 (Note: light exposure to the cluster is not required for berry maturity .)
-The bagging practice most likely reduce the number of fungicide and insecticide applications because once bagged, clusters are protected from water and insects.
-Although application will be very labor intensive, a conversation with our farmer cooperator (and the only certified organic winery owner and grower in VA), Mr. Hambsch, revealed that he sends out his crew of two only to remove diseased leaves and clusters during the critical times of black rot infection, which is three- to four-week period after bloom.
+The bagging practice most likely reduces the number of fungicide and insecticide applications because once bagged, clusters are protected from water and insects.
+Although the application will be very labor-intensive, a conversation with our farmer cooperator (and the only certified organic winery owner and grower in VA), Mr. Hambsch, revealed that he sends out his crew of two only to remove diseased leaves and clusters during the critical times of black rot infection, which is three- to the four-week period after bloom.
 This accounts for $1,664 per acre per season (2 people x 8 hr per day x 2 day x 4 pass x $13 per hour wage).
 Thus, even without the bag, they are already spending a lot of time and resources to the point that it will affect their profitability.
-With this intensity of disease management, bagging of cluster will not only reduce the labor cost, but also reduce soil compactions and CO2 emissions that are associated with traffics in the vineyards.
-Typically, cost of a bag is around 1-3 cents, and our current estimate of the cost for time to apply bags is about 2 cents per cluster.
+With this intensity of disease management, bagging of clusters will not only reduce the labor cost but also reduce soil compactions and CO2 emissions that are associated with traffics in the vineyards.
+Typically, the cost of a bag is around 1-3 cents, and our current estimate of the cost for time to apply bags is about 2 cents per cluster.
 I.e., with 3-5 cents per cluster, we can produce wine grape organically while reducing pesticide usages.

 Approach and Methods